CtrlK

 Workflow Clarity

-Clear multi-step workflow with explicit sequencing: parse args → assess complexity → gather context → generate prompt → execute → monitor → return result.
-Includes validation checkpoints (check if in git repo, check if summary exists) and explicit guidance on background vs foreground execution with monitoring strategies.
+The multi-step workflow is clearly sequenced: parse arguments → assess complexity → gather context → generate prompt → execute → monitor → return result.
+Validation checkpoints are present (check git repo status, check if summary exists before reading, token-efficient monitoring with explicit DO/DON'T rules).
+The background vs foreground decision tree and monitoring feedback loop are well-defined.

 3 / 3